zhiwenfan/PF-GRT/README.md

-# Drag View: Generalizable Novel View Synthesis with Unposed Imagery
+# Pose-Free Generalizable Rendering Transformer

-Offical implementation of the paper DragView.
+Offical implementation of the paper PF-GRT.

 Code will be released soon.